Dashboard

 - Admin Secret — update the admin authentication secret

-- Appearance — theme preferences
+- Appearance — theme presets and accent color palette

-- Notifications — notification settings
+- Notifications — desktop notification preferences

 Proxy configuration